Mariakhae44/Learn-SQL/README.md

 | id | name                   | release_year | band_id |
 |----|------------------------|--------------|---------|
 | 5  | ...And Justice for All | 1988         | 2       |

+MY ANSWER:
+SELECT * FROM albums
+WHERE release_year IS NOT NULL
+ORDER BY release_year
+LIMIT 1;

 ### 4. Get all Bands that have Albums
 [Solution](solutions/4.sql)